Superconductivity induced by Ag intercalation in Dirac semimetal Bi$_2$Se$_3$: Results and Discussion

-Further we computed the optical conductivity, in Fig.4 as a function of energy for a few different values of the temperature, $T$.
-This task becomes easier if we realize that the irreducible vertex corrections appearing in the Bethe-Salpeter equations for conductivities are negligible in multi-band cases.
-In the DMFT calculations we have considered the three important bands crossing Fermi level from the DFT band structure, so that the relevant energy range can be identified for obtaining optical conductivity corresponding to both systems.
-In the Ag intercalation, specifically up to an energy of about 0.5 eV, the high temperature optical conductivity lineshapes varying with energy show sizable optical spectral weight transfer with increasing temperature.
-The sharp peak in the conductivity at low temperature in not a Fermi Liquid (FL) Drude peak that emphasizes low temperature selective Mottness in the spectral function.
-Rather this peak arises due to reduced incoherence upon CDW transition and related gap opening.
-Clear spectral weight transfer upto 1 eV is discernible from the conductivity lineshapes, which is very high in consideration with the energy range of the bands indicating large dynamical correlation.
+where the density of states, $\rho_{\epsilon}(\omega)$ is defined as, $\rho_{\epsilon}(\omega)=\sum_{a=1}^{2} \rho_{\epsilon_{a}}(\omega)=(-1/\pi)\sum_{a=1}^{2} Im[1/(\omega+\mu_{a}-\epsilon_{a}-\Sigma_{a}(\omega))]$, and $f(\nu)$ is the Fermi function.
+In DMFT, the above calculation for optical conductivity is simplified and the transport coefficients can be computed directly from the DMFT propagators\cite{biermann}.
+The simplifications originate from the fact that the irreducible vertex corrections vanish for a one-band case and turn out to be surprisingly small corresponding to a multiband case.
+In the optical conductivity corresponding to both the systems we have plotted the relevant energy range from the band structure for those three bands which are crossing Fermi level.
+In Ag intercalation, specifically up to an energy of about 0.5 eV, the optical conductivity lineshapes show sizable spectral weight transfer with increasing temperature.
+The sharp peak in the conductivity at low temperature is not a Fermi Liquid (FL) Drude peak, rather this peak arises due to reduced incoherence induced by the CDW transition.
+Clear spectral weight transfer upto 1 eV is discernible from the conductivity lineshapes, which is a very high value in comparison with the energy range for the bands indicating large dynamical correlations.
 The overall change in the optical conductivity points towards appearance of an order.
-In contrast, Au intercalation shows a FL behavior (consistent with the DOS data from our DMFT calculations) throughout the temperature range.
+In contrast, Au intercalation shows a FL (Im$\Sigma(\omega)\simeq$ 0 as $\omega\simeq$ 0 where $\Sigma(\omega)$ is DMFT self energy) behavior (consistent with the DOS data from our DMFT calculations) throughout the temperature range.
 It shows a featureless broad peak till about 0.53 eV and an additional Drude peak at lower energies.
-The low energy peak height decreases with temperature, alongwith a spectral weight transfer occurs at high energies.
+The low energy peak height decreases with temperature, and alongwith a spectral weight transfer occurs at higher energies.

+We next compute the dc resistivity from our dynamical mean field theory.
+The analysis of our resistivity data (inset of Fig.4a) shows linear in $T$ behavior of the Ag intercalated compound over a large range of temperature, and all the way till room temperature.
+This is one of the key results of our paper which allows us to conclude that the transition to a ordered phase is a coherence restoring transition which occurs at higher temperatures.
+The linear $T$ dependence of resistivity is in good accord with the finding of a CDW order in experiments, and hence mandates deeper microscopic exploration.
+However for the Au intercalation, there is no such orbital selectivity and the spectral function drastically changes at temperatures greater than 10K.
+All the three bands continue to show metallic behavior throughout the temperature range.
+Clearly the case concerning the intercalation of Au differs significantly from that of Ag.